JudeQuintana/cloud-infra-lab/README.md

 - Read Replica DB Instance (Intra-region and Multi-AZ).
 - Access controlled by SGs (only from ASG instances to RDS Proxy, and ASG instances to RDS directly).
 - Secrets (MYSQL credentials) stored in AWS Secrets Manager.
+- DB paramters for MYSQL replication and enforcing SSL server side (MYSQL clients are also connecting with --ssl).
 - RDS Proxy: is for scaling connections and managing failover smoother.
   - Using RDS Proxy in front of a `db.t3.micro` is usually overkill unless you absolutely need connection pooling (ie you’re hitting it with Lambdas).
 For small/steady workloads with a few long-lived connections (ie web apps on EC2s).
     It’s better to skip proxy.
 The cost/benefit only makes sense once you’re on larger instance sizes or serverless-heavy patterns.
   - The RDS proxy can be toggled via `var.enable_rds_proxy` in [variables.tf](https://github.com/JudeQuintana/cloud-infra-lab/blob/main/variables.tf#L33) boolean value (default is `false`).
     - This will demonstrate easily spinning up or spinning up an RDS proxy when scaling connections is needed or for experimenting with RDS Proxy
+    - Enforces TLS server side.
   - Module Implementation:
     - IAM roles and policies for access to Secrets Manager MYSQL secrets.
     - Access to the primary is through the RDS Proxy to take advantage of DB pooling and failover benefits.